-This research aims to examine the profound impact of administrative detention and military violence on Palestinian youth within the ongoing Israel-Palestine conflict, particularly focusing on the social and psychological impacts of trauma.
-Israel's use of administrative $\frac{1}{2}$ $\frac{1}{2}$ $\frac{1}{2}$ $\frac{1}{2}$ $\frac{1}{2}$ detention has sparked controversy and remains a deeply contentious issue, as these aggressive $\rightarrow 1$ measures violate fundamental human rights and perpetuate violence and insecurity in the region.
-This study seeks to highlight the works of organizations and medical professionals striving to develop effective mental health interventions within this unique context.
-By challenging the common perception of Palestinian youth as agentless victims, the objective is to advocate for a that $\frac{1}{2}$ $\frac{1}{2}$
+This research aims to examine the profound impact of administrative detention and military violence on Palestinian youth within the ongoing Israel-Palestine conflict, particularly focusing on the social and psychological effects of trauma.
+Israel's use of administrative detention has sparked controversy, as these aggressive measures violate fundamental human rights and perpetuate violence and insecurity in the region.
+This study seeks to highlight the efforts of organizations and medical professionals striving to develop effective mental health interventions within this unique context.
+By challenging the common perception that Palestinian youth are agentless victims, the objective of this paper is to advocate for a comprehensive mental health framework, which acknowledges the unique context of life within the Occupied Territories and encourages engagement in the collective anticolonial struggle for freedom.